The Phyxter Blog is reader-supported. Purchases made through links may earn a commission (at no cost to you). Learn More.

 If the house wasn’t designed with the right-sized HVAC system, there is a possibility of reducing air quality due to the inability of your heating or air conditioning system to remove or dilute the various sources of pollution within the home.

-If this is the case, the homeowner would then seek to counteract poor air quality by opening a window or door, thus offsetting any benefits of having an energy-efficient home fitted with a continuously operating HVAC system.
+If this is the case, the homeowner will seek to counteract poor air quality by opening a window or door, thus offsetting any benefits of having an energy-efficient home fitted with a continuously operating HVAC system.

 Knowing the type of system installed in your home will help you understand its impact on Indoor Air Quality and mitigate any adverse conditions.